Manyagoel14/IR_Assignment/README.md

 # IR Assignment
-## Ranking Webpages and Influencers using PageRank and HITS
+## Ranking Webpages using PageRank and HITS

 Applying **link analysis algorithms (PageRank and HITS)** to identify important and influential entities in a network of documents.